 Refined sugars in liquid form contain from 50 to 80 percent sucrose, and 20 to 50 percent invert sugar (glucose plus fructose).
 Cane molasses is considered the only sweetener derived from cane with health benefits as it has 2 to 10 percent minerals.

-Beet sugar is refined sugar produced from beet in a Sugar Factory.
-Beet sugar is sold as refined sugar only, contrary to cane sugar, which is available in unrefined, raw, and refined forms.
-In the U.S., beet sugar is the dominant sugar, accounting for 55% of the total refined sugar consumed each year.
+Beet sugar is sold in refined form only.
+In the U.S., it is the dominant sugar, accounting for over 55 percent of the total refined sugar consumed each year.

-Only genetically modified (GM) varieties of sugar beets are planted in America and as a result, there is no farming of organic beets and no production of non-GMO sugar, nor certified organic beet sugar.
-You will find in stores beet sugars that carry the Non-GMO Project Verified seal, which are usually imported from Europe.
+Only genetically modified (GM) varieties of sugar beets are planted in America.
+As a result, there is no farming of organic beets and no production of non-GMO sugar nor certified organic beet sugar.
+Beet sugars with the Non-GMO Project Verified seal on their label are usually imported from Europe.

 Types of Beet Sugar

-Sugar Factories may produce the same types of sugar in solid form obtained in a Sugar Refinery (see list above).
-Granulated, brown and confectioners sugars from beet are the most commonly available.
-A variety of beet sugars imported from Europe are commercialized in America.
+Sugar factories can make the same types of refined sugar from cane (see 1 to 18 on the list above).
+Granulated, brown, and confectioners sugars from beet are the most commonly available.
+As opposed to cane molasses, beet molasses is used mostly to animal feed.
+A variety of beet sugars imported from Europe are sold in stores across the country.

 For a glimpse on more than twenty types of refined sugar, watch the following video.
 Visit the WhatSugar Channel for more!